duglin/helloworld/README.md

 - `metadata.name`: Like all Kube resources, this names our Service, and matches what we put on the `kn` command line.
-- `spec.template`: One concept that might take some getting used to is the notion that the `spec` section of a Knative Service resource doesn't really define the Service itself directly.
+- `spec.template`: One concept that might take some getting used to is the notion that the `spec.template` section of a Knative Service resource doesn't really define the Service itself directly.
 The better way to think of it is that you provide it a "template" for what the next version (revision) of your service should look like.
 While in practice, yes the `spec.template` will normally match what the service currently looks like, it may be important at times to understand that behind the scenes each version of your service